almawang/dartmouthwics-git-workshop/README.md

 git commit -am "added readme"
 ```

 Since git is a collaborative tool, someone else could be making changes to a repo.
-We need to make sure we're up to date with any changes they've pushed to the remote repo:
+We need to make sure we're up to date with any changes they've pushed to the remote repo.
+Git will combine most changes so they interfere, calling *merging*:

 ```
 git pull